 To see my collection of recipes featuring pecans, check out my Best Recipes Featuring Pecans.

-Once upon a time, mama made turtles that actually looked like turtles.
+Once upon a time, mama made turtles that looked like turtles.
 Eventually, she took a shortcut and never looked back.
 The first time I tried these, I skipped an important step and they weren’t mom’s.

 Finally, I’ve nailed it and I have to share it with the world or at least my little corner of the world.
 Here goes!